Zimbabwe: Colonial era and Rhodesia (1888–1964)

 In 1895, the BSAC adopted the name "Rhodesia" for the territory, in honour of Rhodes.
 In 1898, "Southern Rhodesia" became the official name for the region south of the Zambezi river, which later adopted the name "Zimbabwe".
 The region to the north, administered separately, was later termed Northern Rhodesia (present-day Zambia).
 Shortly after the disastrous Rhodes-sponsored Jameson Raid on the South African Republic, the Ndebele rebelled against white rule, led by their charismatic religious leader, Mlimo.
-The Second Matabele War of 1896–1897 lasted in Matabeleland until 1896, when Mlimo was assassinated by American scout Frederick Russell Burnham.
+The Second Matabele War of 1896–1897 lasted in Matabeleland until 1896, when Mlimo was assassinated by U.S. scout Frederick Russell Burnham.
 Shona agitators staged unsuccessful revolts (known as Chimurenga) against company rule during 1896 and 1897.
 Following these failed insurrections, the Rhodes administration subdued the Ndebele and Shona groups and organised the land with a disproportionate bias favouring Europeans, thus displacing many indigenous peoples.